-A fund is a fiscal and accounting entity with a self-balancing set of accounts recording cash and other financial resources, together with all related liabilities and residual equities or balances, and changes therein, which are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.
+A fund is a fiscal and accounting entity with a self-balancing set of accounts.
+It records changes in cash and other financial resources, together with all related liabilities and residual equities or balances.
+Funds are segregated for the purpose of carrying on specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations (NCGA Statement 1, $\P$ 2).

-Code Description 00X restricted support t rmanent Funds.
-Permanent funds should be used to account for and report resources that are tricted to the extent that only earnings, and not principal, may be used for purposes that poort the government's programs - that is, for the benefit of the government or its citizenry.
-ASB 54, ¶35] 100 eral Fund.
-The general fund should be used to account for and report all financial arces not accounted for and reported in another fund.
-[GASB 54, ¶ 29] 2XX that are service for are being Debt Service Funds .
-Debt service funds are used to account for and report financial resources that are restricted, committed, or assigned to expenditure for principal and interest.
-Debt service funds should be used to report resources if legally mandated.
-Financial resources that are being accumulated for principal and interest maturing in future years also should be reported in debt service funds.
-[GASB 54, ¶34] 210 SBE/COBI Bonds.
-State Board of Education (SBE)/Capital Outlay Bond Indebtedness (COBI) bonds issued by the SBE on behalf of the school district under Section 9, Article XII of the State Constitution.
-220 Special Act Bonds .
+Code Description 00X restricted support t Permanent Funds .
+Permanent funds should be used to account for and report resources that are restricted to the extent that only earnings, and not principal, may be used for purposes that support the government's programs - that is, for the benefit of the government or its citizenry (GASB 54, $\P$ 35).
+100 General Fund.
+The general fund should be used to account for and report all financial resources not accounted for and reported in another fund (GASB 54, ¶ 29).
+2XX that are service f are bein bt Service Funds.
+Debt service funds are used to account for and report financial resources t are restricted, committed, or assigned to expenditures for principal and interest.
+Debt vice funds should be used to report resources if legally mandated.
+Financial resources that being accumulated for principal and interest maturing in future years also should be orted in debt service funds (GASB 54, ¶34).
+210 SBE/COBI Bonds.
+SBE/COBI bonds issued by the SBE on behalf of the school district under Section 9, Article XII of the State Constitution.
+220 Special Act Bonds.
 Bonds or revenue certificates issued by the school district pursuant to authority granted by special acts of the Legislature.
-230 Section 1011.14/1011.15 , F.S.
-Loans.
+230 Section 1011.14/1011.15, F.S., Loans.
 Loans negotiated under authority of the cited statutory provisions.
 240 Motor Vehicle Revenue Bonds.
 Bonds issued under this expired authority.
 250 District Bonds .
-Bonds issued by the district as authorized by vote of the people of the district.
+Bonds issued by the school district as authorized by vote of the people of the school district.
 291-298 Other Debt Service.
 299 American Recovery and Reinvestment Act Economic Stimulus Debt Service.
-Debt Service for American Recovery and Reinvestment Act school construction bonds.
+Debt Service for ARRA school construction bonds.